LassoSoft/LassoGuide/lasso_guide_source/operations/images-media.rst

 Alternatively, you can use the `web_response->replaceHeader` method to set the MIME type of the image to be served and use the `web_response->includeBytes` method to include data from the image file.
-If using this method, ensure that no stray data is inadvertently added into the outgoing data buffer as it will corrupt the output.
+If using this method, verify that no stray data is inadvertently added into the outgoing data buffer as it will corrupt the output.
 This includes whitespace characters.
 The following example shows a GIF named "picture.gif" being served from an "images" folder.
 It is the